BytomDAO/bytom/README.md

 ### Sending transaction

-Every asset-related action is trigger via sending a transaction, which requires two steps to complete, i.e., `build-transaction` and `sign-subit-transaction`.
+Every asset-related action is trigger via sending a transaction, which requires two steps to complete, i.e., `build-transaction` and `sign-submit-transaction`.
 Don't forget to enable `--mining`.

 #### Issue